Open topic with navigation

 heartbeatPeerTimeout is set to a value greater than 0 and that length of time elapses before this peer receives a ping acknowledgement from another peer then this peer closes the session and disconnects with the non-responsive peer.

 A broker reports disconnected peers to all reachable brokers in the domain.
 Disconnected peers periodically try to reconnect.
 A broker tries to peer back into the domain according to the durable domain configuration.
-An agent tries to reconnect to another broker in the domain.
+A broker tries to reconnect to another broker in the domain.

 On this peer’s host, execution of the NuoDB Manager

 show domain hosts command indicates that the non-responsive peer and any database processes (TEs, SMs, SSMs) associated with the non-responsive peer are

 UNREACHABLE.
 The status of a peer as unreachable does not change the durable domain configuration.
 See NuoDB Manager Show Domain